chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 consistent with the generated AST types.
 The lifetime is that of the input.
 Currently, only a single lifetime declaration is allowed.
-The keywords "let" and "in", though alphanumeric are not recognized as `var` because they're declared as terminal symbols.
+The keywords "let" and "in", though alphanumeric are not recognized as `var` because they're declared as verbatim terminal symbols.

 ### 3. Configuring the Lexical Scanner